What is cystitis?

 Cystitis in men and older people

 Men tend to get cystitis later in life.
-Trouble with urine flow in men may indicate problems with their prostate gland.
+Where trouble with urine flow is a symptom, this may indicate that the underlying cause is a problem with their prostate gland.

 Cystitis is common in older people, particularly if they are unwell.
 Bladder catheters and some urinary-tract operations may also increase the risk of cystitis.